All Episodes

 How bad can that problem get?

-Uh that uh it's uh it's essentially got unaffordable entitlements, the entitlements that uh the Obama administration wants to introduce here, and it's got no way of paying for them.
+I don't think Americans realize what they're in for, that essentially Europe is a suicide pact, that it's essentially got unaffordable entitlements, the entitlements that the Obama administration wants to introduce here, and it's got no way of paying for them.

-And when you look at the constituent parts of the United Kingdom, it's even worse.
+When you look at the constituent parts of the United Kingdom, it's even worse.

-Now, obviously there's still a private sector there.
+Now, obviously, there's still a private sector there.

 What does the private sector do?